How can you use gift cards and gift vouchers to help your business through the Coronavirus crisis?

 Why are gift vouchers a good solution for everybody?

-- Gift vouchers can be purchased online, reducing footfall in public spaces and decreasing the risk of infection.
+- Vouchers can be purchased online, reducing footfall in public spaces and decreasing the risk of infection.

-- Gift vouchers can be sent via e-ticket straight to your email.
+- Vouchers can be sent via e-ticket straight to your email.
 This is reducing deliveries and minimising unnecessary contact with others.

-- Gift vouchers have a long shelf life- especially if businesses are flexible with the expiry dates.
+- Vouchers have a long shelf life- especially if businesses are flexible with the expiry dates.
 (Which we recommend as a sign of appreciation to customers who supported your businesses when you most needed it).

-- Gift vouchers make a fantastic gift.
+- Vouchers make a fantastic gift.
 With gift experiences being top of peoples Christmas lists in recent years.

 - Gift experiences are giving people something to look forward to in these bleak times.

-Looking for a gift card system to set up fast?
+Looking for a gift voucher management system to set up fast?

 We provide a gift voucher management system designed to increase revenues and help businesses to easily manage their gift voucher stores, promotions, redemptions and more.